Updated January 13, 2018

 When this happened the first time, I didn’t catch it while doing my taxes.
 Several weeks after filing my taxes (actually I think it was closer to a year later), I received an official letter from the IRS telling me I had not reported all my income.

 As a recovering rules girl, I panicked slightly, for I do not like being in trouble.
 However, they sent paperwork along with the letter allowing me to explain the situation, which I did, providing probably way too much documentation as proof. 🙂 A few weeks later I got another letter from them stating they understood and I was all clear.

 Moral of the story: keep good records & pay attention!

 4. Don’t do the heavy lifting yourself

 While I don’t love doing my own taxes, I don’t hate it either.
 And our tax situation isn’t so complicated to warrant hiring someone to do it for us (plus, I’m cheap).
 But, doing taxes manually is not so much fun.
-For several years I used Turbo Tax (the online version).
-I highly recommend it.
+I use Turbo Tax (the online version) and recommend it.

 5. Estimate right

 As a self-employed blogger or freelancer, you may have to pay quarterly estimated taxes.
-That is, 4 times a year you have to send in a chunk ‘o change to the IRS since you don’t have an employer withholding taxes for you.
+That is, four times a year you have to send in a chunk of money to the IRS since you don’t have an employer withholding taxes for you.

 In the past, I underestimated how much I’d have to pay in taxes which meant I had to shell out extra cash when I filed my return in April.
 Talk about sticker shock!